mastondzn/dank-twitch-irc/README.md

     msg.displayName +
       " is continuing their " +
       msg.channelName +
-      " gift sub they got from an anonymous user!"
+      " gift sub they got from an anonymous user!",
   );
 });
 ```